USA West Coast road trip: San Francisco to Las Vegas

 See more ideas for: USA

-• People watch in Union Square in the eclectiv city of San Francisco
+• People watching in Union Square in the eclectic city of San Francisco

-• Take the ferry over to Alcatraz Island to visit the famous prison
+• Taking the ferry over to Alcatraz Island to visit the famous prison

-• Walk one of the trails in spectacular Yosemite National Park
+• Walking the trails in spectacular Yosemite National Park

-• Drive through dusty roads and rugged mountains ranges on the way to Death Valley
+• Driving through dusty roads and rugged mountains ranges on the way to Death Valley

 Itinerary in brief: